milos838/CypressAutomation/README.md

-Practice worksheet for Cypress JS
+Practice worksheet for representing proof of concept for automating LIVE website using Cypress (JS)
 - Automated tests
 - POM
 - data fixtures